 Perception of pulsing sounds (pulsatile tinnitus)

-In some instances, only the person experiencing tinnitus will hear sounds (subjective tinnitus), and sometimes a doctor can hear the sounds a patient is hearing with a stethoscope (objective tinnitus).
-Diagnosis involves an examination of the patient’s ears, head, and neck to determine the likely cause of the type of tinnitus being experienced.
+In some instances, only the person experiencing tinnitus will hear sounds (subjective tinnitus), and sometimes a doctor can hear the sounds a patient is hearing with a stethoscope (objective tinnitus – most often pulsatile or whooshing).
+Diagnosis involves an examination of the patient's ears, head, and neck to determine the likely cause of the type of tinnitus being experienced.

 A hearing test can rule out or confirm suspected causes.
-Image testing is sometimes done to further narrow down or rule out a source of tinnitus.
+Image testing is sometimes done to further narrow down or rule out a source of tinnitus depending on the type and sidedness of the tinnitus.
 A patient may be asked to make certain movements with their eyes, jaw, neck, arms, and legs to determine if there is an underlying condition that will need to be treated.
 The sounds that a patient reports hearing often help identify any possible underlying causes.
 In some cases, no cause can be found.

 Treatment recommendations will vary based on symptoms experienced and whether or not an underlying cause is identified.
 For example, ears with excessive wax can be cleaned and medications likely causing symptoms can be stopped or changed.
 If tinnitus remains after suspected underlying sources are treated, masking devices may help minimize the sounds heard.
 If hearing loss is a contributing factor, hearing aids can be programmed to reduce noises.
-A cochlear implant may be recommended for severe case to improve the stability of signals sent to the brain.
+A cochlear implant may be recommended for patients with severe hearing loss to improve the hearing and possibly tinnitus.

 Noise suppression that involves white noise machines and tinnitus retraining with various devices can sometimes make symptoms less bothersome.
 Tricyclic antidepressants may also help reduce the severity of symptoms for some patients.
-Sound therapy is more specific patient symptoms and needs, which sometimes makes it a more effective treatment option than white noise machines.
-Alternative treatments such as acupuncture may help some patients control symptoms.
-Surgery for tinnitus is rarely recommended, but it may be necessary if there’s a tumor, cyst, or calcium deposit on the ear bone (otosclerosis) contributing to tinnitus symptoms.
+Sound therapy is more specific to the patient’s symptoms and needs, which sometimes makes it a more effective treatment option than white noise machines.
+Medication therapy is often used in conjunction with sound therapy in most patients.
+Alternative treatments such as acupuncture may help some patients, though there is no good scientific evidence for the effectiveness of acupuncture.
+Surgery for tinnitus is rarely recommended, but it may be necessary if there's a tumor, cyst, hole in the ear drum, or ear bone abnormalities (such as conductive hearing loss, superior canal dehiscence, or otosclerosis) contributing to tinnitus symptoms.

 Tinnitus is sometimes manageable for sufferers if certain irritants that make symptoms worse are avoided.
 This may include minimizing exposure to loud environments as much as possible and avoiding caffeine and nicotine.